TheDataSpartan/Boston-Housing/README.md

 12. black: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town.
 13. lstat: lower status of the population (percent).
 14. medv: median value of owner-occupied homes in \$1000s.

+# Note
+Each Jupyter Notebook has the Kaggle Score included in its name.
+The Notebooks can also be found on my Kaggle Account under the Kernels Tab. https://www.kaggle.com/thedataspartan